Progression and Graduation

 - No one nursing course may be attempted more than twice to achieve a grade of "C" (2.0).
 A course is considered an attempt when the student continues in the course after the last day to drop/add a course as published in the Union College academic calendar.
 Students may petition the Admissions and Academic Evaluation Committee (AAEC) if extenuating circumstances exist.

-- Students taking nursing courses prior to the 2012-2013 academic year may repeat no more than two nursing courses.
-Students entering nursing courses during the 2012-2013 academic year are allowed a maximum of two course failures and then must exit the Division of Nursing.
+- Students are allowed a maximum of two course failures and then must exit the Division of Nursing.

-- Required prerequisites and corequisite courses must be completed with a passing grade of “C” (2.0) to progress into the Nursing Program.
+- Required prerequisite courses must be completed with a passing grade of “C” (2.0) to enter the Nursing Program.

 - A course audit involves classroom theory only; no tests, quizzes, paper, or clinicals are included.
 Registration to audit a class prior to the beginning of the course is not considered an attempt.